netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 [TODO: gif]

 The goal of this library is to create a beautiful drag and drop experience for lists.

-## Feature set

-### Supported

-- Reordering within a single vertical list
-- keyboard first dragging
+It provides highly performant physics based mouse and keyboard dragging without creating any wrapping DOM nodes.

 ### Short term backlog